 Saigon is Vietnam’s biggest, busiest, most intense city: a cauldron of noise, food, construction, people, and pollution.
 But seen from the top of a multi-storey building – with a Martini in hand – the city is beautiful and serene.
 Many new high-rise buildings host uber-cool bars on their rooftop.
 Take advantage of sunset happy hours and sample a slice of the high-life.
 We recommend Glow Skybar and OMG Bar.

 In case you are done for the night, you can always use a massage to recover and get ready for the next day.
 Make sure you spend few minutes to read XO Tours guide for Massage in Vietnam before you go to any massage parlor.
+Besides that, day trips from Ho Chi Minh are very convenient and fun to go even when you are low on budget!

 5: GO UNDERGROUND: